WebDevStudios/BuddyPress-Registration-Options/readme.txt

 == Changelog ==

+= 4.3.5 =
+* Added: Setting tool to help aid with more GDPR compliance.
+Setting queries for all previously-approved users that still have IP address user meta data saved, and removes that meta data.
+Should not need to be used again once all IP meta is removed.

 = 4.3.4 =
 * Fixed: Default message values not persisting across many users when approving or denying in bulk.
 * Added: IP Address removal from user meta after approved.
 Addresses possible issues with GDPR compliance.
 Denied users do not have saved data after denied.